 An open communication between parents and staff is encouraged enabling everyone to work together towards benefitting the students' academic and social/emotional development.
-The best way to ensure open communication is maintained is through the following:
+The best ways to ensure open communication is maintained is through the following:

-- Emailing (allow for a 24-48 hour response time for returning correspondence) - Phone call (please leave a voicemail message) or write a note requesting an appointment - Requested meeting times regarding well-being or curriculum queries
+- Emailing (allow for a 24 48 hour response time for returning correspondence) - Student diary (Years 5-6) this is appropriate for brief requests, student's reminders - Phone call (please leave a voice mail message), email or write a note requesting an - appointment. - Requested meeting times regarding well-being or curriculum queries.

 Please do not arrive expecting that the teacher will be able to speak or meet with you immediately.
 In the mornings, teachers are busy preparing for the day and often have scheduled meetings directly after school.
 Your child's homeroom teacher is the person who knows them best while at school.
 They must be the first point of contact for any communication.
-If further support is required, please contact Assistant Principal - Primary (Donnybrook).
+If further support is required, please contact your child's Head of Student Wellbeing P-2 or 3-6 or the Head of Primary Curriculum.

-Mobile Phones/ Smart Watch Policy
+Mobile Phones

 We advise students not to bring mobile phones to school.
-Students can make urgent phone calls at the office in case of an emergency.
-If your child needs a phone for after-school activities, it MUST be turned off (not on silent) during the day and kept in their bags.
+Students can make urgent phone calls at the Office in case of an emergency.
+If your child needs a phone for after school activities, it MUST be turned off (not on silent) during the day and kept in their bags.
 No responsibility for lost phones will be taken by the school.
 Students are not permitted to use phones during school hours.
 If there is a reason why a student needs to use their phone during the school day (to find out about an appointment for example), please send a note explaining the reason and arrangements will be made for this.
 If a student uses a phone during the day without permission, it will be confiscated and returned at a later time.
-A smart watch can be worn but is to only be used as a time piece during the school day.
 We appreciate your support in this matter as this rule is necessary to prevent disruption to the learning environment.